TASagent/TASagentTwitchBotCore/README.md

 If you're using this as a twitch bot, you're going to need to make a new Twitch account for that bot.
 You also need to go to [The Twitch Dev Console](https://dev.twitch.tv/console/apps) and register an application to receive a ClientID.
 Enter any name, use `http://localhost:5000/TASagentBotAPI/OAuth/BotCode` and `http://localhost:5000/TASagentBotAPI/OAuth/BroadcasterCode` as the OAuth Redirect URLs, and choose "Chat Bot" as the category.

-You will need to forward port `9000` to the computer you intend to use get follower notifications to work, since port `9000` is used for Twitch WebSub callbacks.
-But the middleware should reject all other calls to port `9000`.

 If the project you're building uses the database, navigate to the project directory via command line.
 If the migration files already exist for it (and are up-to-date), then just run `dotnet ef database update`.
 If they do not exist yet, you'll have to create them first with `dotnet ef migrations add InitialDBCreation`, followed by `dotnet ef database update`.

 The first time you run a demo program, you'll be prompted for several values, and it will prepare some configuration files in your `Documents/TASagentBotDemo` directory.

 ### TTS

+There are now two methods of using TTS.

+#### The Easy Way - My Webserver

+The first is to head to [My Webserver](https://server.tas.wtf/) and register a new account using the Twitch OAuth option (make sure to log in as the Broadcaster).
+Then contact me at [TASagent.Streams@gmail.com](mailto:TASagent.Streams@gmail.com) and give me your Twitch username and ask me to authorize you to connect and increase your TTS Character Limit.
+Be sure to include whether you'd like to use the Neural voices, but understand that the Neural TTS Voices consume 4x the character limit (because of the increased cost).
+You'll be given some values to insert into `TASagentBotDemo/Config/ServerConfig.json` in order to be able to connect.

+#### The Hard Way - Self-hosing

-If you wish to use TTS, you'll have to create a GoogleCloud account with TTS enabled and put the credentials in `TASagentBotDemo/Config/googleCloudCredentials.json` and an AWSPolly account with its credentials stored `TASagentBotDemo/Config/awsPollyCredentials.json`.
+I have made sure to keep _The Hard Way_ available because I don't want to keep a stranglehold on how the bot is used.
+If you wish to use TTS the hard way, you'll have to create a GoogleCloud account with TTS enabled and put the credentials in `TASagentBotDemo/Config/googleCloudCredentials.json`, an AWSPolly account with its credentials stored `TASagentBotDemo/Config/awsPollyCredentials.json`, and/or a Microsoft Azure account with its credentials stored in `TASagentBotDemo/Config/azureSpeechSynthesisCredentials.json`.
 Otherwise, you'll have to use a configuration of the bot that doesn't support TTS.
 Read and understand the pricing schemes of each service.
-It's unlikely one streamer would be able to use enough TTS in a single month to result leave the free tier of either service, but it's your responsibility to understand how the pricing works.
+It's unlikely one streamer would be able to use enough TTS in a single month to result leave the free tier of any service (while it lasts), but it's your responsibility to understand how the pricing works.

 Example `googleCloudCredentials.json` file:
 ```json